-COURSE LENGTH MAXIMUM TIME FRAME Esthetics Full-time Day 22 weeks 31 weeks Esthetics Part-time Evening 27 weeks 37 weeks Nail Technology Full-time Day 12 weeks 17 weeks Nail Technology Full-time Day 15 weeks 21 weeks Nail Technology Part-time Evening 18 weeks 25 weeks Hairstyling Full-time Day 18 weeks 25 weeks Hairstyling Full-time Day 22 weeks 31 weeks Hairstyling Part-time Evening 27 weeks 37 weeks
+COURSE LENGTH MAXIMUM TIME FRAME Esthetics Part-time Evening Monday & Tuesday - Friday Schedule 27 Weeks 39 Weeks Nail Technology Full-time Day (35 hours) Monday & Tuesday - Friday Schedule 12 Weeks 17 Weeks Nail Technology Full-time Day (28 hours) 15 Weeks 23 Weeks Nail Technology Part-time Evening Monday & Tuesday - Friday Schedule 18 Weeks 26 Weeks Hairstyling Full-time Day (35 hours) Monday & Tuesday - Friday Schedule 18 Weeks 26 Weeks Hairstyling Full-time Day (28 hours) 22 Weeks 32 Weeks Hairstyling Part-time Evening Monday & Tuesday - Friday Schedule 27 Weeks 39 Weeks

-The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 143% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 143% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.